 I have this handy sling that I use for pot in pot recipes but you could always use the trivet that came with your Instant Pot.
 Or you can make a sling out of foil to help take the hot baking dish out of the pressure cooker.

 Add the amount of water that is needed for your pressure cooker then add in the sling with your baking dish.
-Placing the lid onto the pressure cooker making sure to close the steam valve to sealing.
+Place the lid onto the pressure cooker making sure to close the steam valve to sealing.

 Press the pressure cooker button making sure it's on high pressure.
 Adjust the cooking time to 25 minutes.
 It will take about 10 minutes for the pressure cooker to come to pressure and start cooking.